hrfried/espectre/micro-espectre/README.md

 The CLI will:
 - 🔍 Auto-detect your serial port
-- 🔍 Auto-detect your chip type (ESP32-S3 or ESP32-C6)
+- 🔍 Auto-detect your chip type
 - 📦 Download the correct firmware (cached locally)
 - ⚡ Flash it to your device